lhaig/usery/README.md

 # Usery Portal for Cloud Sandboxes
-### This is Alpha software at the moment
+### This is Beta software at the moment
 Usery is a portal to allow users to create themselves an openstack sandbox cloud project with no need for the cloud admins to do anything.
 It will setup a project in the the cloud, create the user necessary for accessing this project and then email the user the login details.
 It will also email the cloud support team to let them know of the new sandbox that has been created.

-The portal does not need a database as all the configuration and metadata about the users and projects is stored within the object metadata.
+The portal needs a postgresql database to store the static file customization the Openstack metadata about the users and projects is stored within the object metadata.

-The database is needed only if you would like to offer your support team the opportunity to see the metadata without needing to run commands in the command line.

 ## Getting Started